King Tide Mussels in White Wine

 Instructions

-8. Serve hot with crusty bread and lemon wedges.
-The broth is the best part.
+- Serve hot with crusty bread to mop up the broth - this is the best part.

 At UROKO, we respect the ocean that feeds us.
 We hope you enjoy this dish.
 If you have a recipe to share, let us know.